The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 View More Purchase Options

-Hopefully when you finish reading this review, you’ll know if the Tactacam 6.0 is worth it, and you’ll be able to feel good about your decision choosing between these two Tactacam camera options.
+Hopefully, when you finish reading this review, you’ll know if the Tactacam 6.0 camera is worth it, and you’ll be able to feel good about your decision choosing between the Tactacam 5.0 vs 6.0 camera options.

 The Tactacam 6.0 is a waterproof first-person point-of-view (POV) camera that is designed primarily to be mounted to your bow, crossbow, or firearm.
 Tactacam’s drive behind these cameras is to help you capture the excitement of those kill shots just like you remember them.

 Videos from these POV cameras have also been known to aid hunters in getting a much clearer view of where their shots hit.
-Knowing exact shot placement can help a hunter determine how much time they should wait before they start tracking the animal.
+Knowing exact shot placement can help a hunter determine how much time they should wait before starting to track the animal.

-Tactacam cameras are great because they are small and lightweight, which makes it easy to mount them without feeling like you’re carrying around something extra.
-Plus, the shape of the Tactacam 6.0 (4 ¼” x 1 ⅜” x 1 ¼”) make it even less obtrusive than other camera options.
-As a matter of fact, most of the time while hunting with this camera I forgot it was there.
+Tactacam cameras are great because they are small and lightweight, making it easy to mount them without feeling like carrying around something extra.
+Plus, the shape of the Tactacam 6.0 (4 ¼” x 1 ⅜” x 1 ¼”) makes it even less obtrusive than other camera options.
+As a matter of fact, most of the time while hunting with this camera, I forgot it was there.

-There are other mounting options available for the Tactacam 6.0 if you would rather have your camera close to a decoy or near a food source for that angle of the hunt.
+Other mounting options are available for the Tactacam 6.0 if you would rather have your camera close to a decoy or near a food source for that angle of the hunt.
 However, to me, nothing beats having a video file of that first-person memory you get when it’s on your gun or bow.

 First, I want to point out a few features that are new to the Tactacam 6.0.

-The new feature I noticed right away is the touch screen display.
-To me, this display is one of the biggest draws to this camera versus the Tactacam 5.0, Solo, or Solo Xtreme.
+The new feature I noticed right away is the touchscreen display.
+To me, this display is one of the biggest draws to this camera compared to the Tactacam 5.0, Tactacam Solo, or Tactacam Solo Xtreme vs. Tactacam 6.0.

 The screen features live-view capabilities, so you can see exactly what the camera sees.
 This helps ensure that the camera has been mounted correctly and is lined up just the way you want it.
 With the other cameras, it can be a bit more of a guessing game unless you look through the app on your phone.

 The touch screen also allows for easily switching between default filming modes and makes it much easier to connect to the Tactacam Connect app and the Tactacam Remote.
-On that note, discussing both the app and the remote would be another article in itself, so I’ll leave that for another day.
+However, discussing both the app and the remote would be another article in itself, so I’ll leave that for another day.

 Battery and Micro-SD Card Compartment

 The next upgrade I want to mention may seem unimportant if you haven’t had a Tactacam 5.0.
-The new 6.0 has a tremendously upgraded end cap.
-No longer is there tiny picture of a lock that 40+ year old eyes can have some difficulty seeing.
+The new Tactacam 6.0 has a tremendously upgraded end cap versus the Tactacam 5.0.
+No longer is there a tiny picture of a lock that 40+ year old eyes can have some difficulty seeing.
 As a matter of fact, there is no longer a lock at all.

 To open this compartment now, the cap must simply be turned from the vertical dot to the side dot, and viola!
 The battery, micro-SD card, and USB-C charging port can be easily accessed.